openwashdata/gdho/README.md

 | gdho_full | [Download CSV](https://github.com/openwashdata/gdho/raw/main/inst/extdata/gdho_full.csv) | [Download XLSX](https://github.com/openwashdata/gdho/raw/main/inst/extdata/gdho_full.xlsx) |
 | gdho      | [Download CSV](https://github.com/openwashdata/gdho/raw/main/inst/extdata/gdho.csv)      | [Download XLSX](https://github.com/openwashdata/gdho/raw/main/inst/extdata/gdho.xlsx)      |

-# Introduction

-# Data
+## Data

-The package provides access to XX datasets …
+The package provides access to 2 datasets `gdho` and `gdho_full`.
+They are essentially the same data where the former is a concise version that removes detailed country columns (200+ columns) about whether this country has the humanitarian organization.
+Therefore here we only describe the dataset `gdho`.

+> All the organisations included the database have responded to
+> humanitarian needs in at least one emergency context, individually or
+> in partnership with other organisations, even if their stated mission
+> is not strictly humanitarian.
+Not included are NGOs devoted to
+> development, human rights, or political causes, or that do not work in
+> emergency settings.

 ``` r
 library(gdho)
 ```

-    The `gdho` data set has {ncol(gdho)} variables and {nrow(gdho)} observations.
-For an overview of the variable names, see the following table.
+The `gdho` data set has 33 variables and 4556 observations.

 ``` r
 gdho |>